magdamiu/AndroidFundamentals/README.md

 A ViewGroup is an object that holds other View (and ViewGroup) objects in order to define the layout of the user interface.

 ViewGroup is the base class for:
--   LinearLayout - arrange views in horizontal/vertical row
--   RelativeLayout - arrange views relative to other views/parent
--   ScrollView - scrollable view that contains one child view
--   FrameLayout - block out an area on the screen to display a single item
--   RecyclerView - scrollable "list" of views or view groups
--   ConstraintLayout - position and size widgets in a flexible way
 - TextView - displays text
 - ImageView - displays image
 - Button - button with label, clickable